 A Hedge Fund is a type of fund that is only open to investment by individuals and entities that meet the definition of "qualified investor" as determined by the Capital Markets Board of Turkey and is not subject to any restrictions on its investment strategy or the types of assets it can invest in.
 Unlike other investment funds, Free Funds have the flexibility to take advantage of opportunities in both rising and falling markets (long/short) and can engage in over-the-counter derivative transactions, short selling, and margin trading.

-Investment funds, retirement investment funds, securities investment trusts, venture capital investment trusts, real estate investment trusts, brokerage firms, banks, insurance companies, private financial institutions, portfolio management companies, pension and aid funds, foundations, funds established according to temporary article 20 of the Social Security and General Health Insurance Law, public benefit associations, and other investors that are similar in nature to these institutions as determined by the Board, as well as real and legal persons who own at least TRY 1 million worth of Turkish and/or foreign currency and capital market instruments as of the date of the public offering, are defined as Qualified Investors in the law.
+Investment funds, pension investment funds, securities investment partnerships, venture capital investment partnerships, real estate investment partnerships, brokerage firms, banks, insurance companies, private finance institutions, portfolio management companies, pension and aid funds, foundations, funds established pursuant to temporary article 20 of the Social Security Law No. 506, public benefit associations, and other investors determined by the Board to be similar to these institutions in terms of their characteristics, as well as natural and legal persons who, as of the date of public offering, possess Turkish and/or foreign currency and capital market instruments worth at least 1 million Turkish Lira*, are defined as Qualified Investors in the law.

 Investment funds are required to keep the assets that may be held in their portfolios with portfolio custodians in accordance with the principles specified in the Capital Markets Board's Custody Regulations.
 Portfolio custody services include the safekeeping and/or recording of the fund's financial assets, the verification and tracking of ownership of other assets, the keeping of records, the control of transactions related to the movement of assets and cash, and other tasks specified in the Regulations.
 The portfolio custodian provides custody services for all financial assets that can be recorded in the financial asset accounts directly or indirectly under its own records and all financial assets that can be physically delivered to the portfolio custodian for financial assets that are eligible for safekeeping in the fund portfolios.
 The portfolio custodian is responsible for safeguarding the assets in accordance with the principles set forth in the Regulations and for providing the fund management company with the information and documents it needs to perform its duties in relation to the assets in the fund portfolio.